 The EEAP was provided detailed relevant documentation on the recruitment, obligations, responsibilities, and expected performance of the teaching staff members.
 A set of criteria and procedures for the recruitment, selection, and employment is in place, and it follows pertinent rules and regulations as dictated by applicable laws and the University rules and regulations.
 Lists of teaching staff members - both internal and external, are maintained and were provided to the Panel.
 They include information addressing the professional qualifications and areas of expertise of the teaching staff pertaining to their specific teaching and research duties, their teaching load, as well as their research performance and output to date.
-The teaching staff for this PSP consists of 12 DEP and EDIP members plus 8 External Collaborators (Specialist Scientists, Invited Teaching Staff, and Emeriti/ae Professors).
-The EEAP Panel considers the Teaching Staff for this PSP highly qualified, well prepared, well-motivated, and sufficient for educating the number of students typically enrolled - typically 20 - 25.
+The teaching staff for this PSP consists of 14 DEP and EDIP members plus 30 External Collaborators (Specialist Scientists, Invited Teaching Staff, and Emeriti/ae, and Retired Professors).
+The EEAP Panel considers the Teaching Staff for this PSP highly qualified, well prepared, well-motivated, and sufficient for educating the number of students typically enrolled - typically 30 - 35.

-During the interviews, additional information was provided by participating faculty members and the Chair of the Department as to existing opportunities for professional development regarding both their teaching and research activities.
+During the interviews, additional information was provided by various faculty members regarding opportunities for professional development regarding both their teaching and research activities.
 Faculty frequently participate in National and International Conferences and Symposia, visit other Universities worldwide and collaborate with faculty there, utilizing Programs such as ERASMUS+.
 The EEAP learned that even though limited by the COVID pandemic over the past few years, several Department Faculty participated in these external broadening opportunities (27 over the past 5 years).